 The Chief Counsel's Office is the Energy Commission's full-service legal office.
 Its attorneys advise the Commission in a myriad of programs under the Commission's jurisdiction, from power-plant licensing and energy forecasting, to contract administration for energy efficiency, and alternative and renewable energy programs.
 In addition, Chief Counsel's Office attorneys represent the Commission in administrative proceedings before other state agencies and federal agencies, and in judicial proceedings in state and federal court.

 The Chief Counsel's Office is organized into four units: (1) House Counsel, (2) Siting Advocacy, (3) Transactions, and (4) Hearing & Policy.
 To view descriptions of these units, please visit the Chief Counsel's Office webpage.

 The Chief Counsel's Office accepts applications for paid summer internships.
-Filing deadline: Until Filled.
+Filing deadline: January 31, 2021.

 While the Commission does not guarantee permanent employment, the Chief Counsel's Office appreciates the service of interns, and in recent history, has hired three former interns for full-time employment.

 Candidates who are law students and interested in the legal intern program should submit: